jostylr/role-dnd-hybrid/src/player.md

 The attributes are: Reasoning, Perception, Willpower, Strength, Agility, Health

 Attributes are used as broad skills and for character flavor.
+They also contribute to skill rolls when a Fudge point is used.

 ### Experience